 This post may contain affiliate links and/or it may have been a sponsored partnership.
 All thoughts and opinions are my own.
 Please view our policy page for more details.

 Desperate for a dog, but a committed apartment dweller?
 If you’re thinking about adding a dog to the family, whether to keep you company or to teach the kids responsibility, but you’re living in an apartment, don’t despair.
 There are ways to make sure a dog can live a happy, healthy life in an apartment.

 Make sure that your lease doesn’t ban pets before setting your heart on a dog.
 Speak to your landlord to see if there any rules or requirements for adding a dog to the property.
 If you’re apartment hunting, look out for somewhere that allows pets.
 Using local reports like this can make your apartment search much easier.

 Training is essential.
-In a smaller space, there’s no room for misbehaviour.
-Make sure your dog has any undesirable behaviours, such as destructive actions or excessive barking, trained out.
-A doggy training school may be a great idea if you’re new to dog owning and need some help teaching your dog to behave.
+In a smaller space, there’s no room for misbehavior.
+Make sure your dog has any undesirable behaviors, such as destructive actions or excessive barking, trained out.
+A doggy training school may be a great idea if you’re new to dog-owning and need some help teaching your dog to behave.